Categories: Health

 Conclusion:

 Cardiac tamponade is a life-threatening, acute emergency and requires medicamental treatment immediately, while hypertension is an asymptomatic chronic disease and requires prolonged treatment.
 Knowledge of the definition of cardiac tamponade allows the clinician to act instantaneously during emergencies, and knowledge of the classification of antihypertensive drugs allows maximum dispensation of treatment for the attainment of blood pressure control.
-Overall, the words are a reminder of the precarious tightrope between arterial fitness and cardiac balance that prompt response can be the difference between calamity and cure.
+Overall, the words are a reminder of the precarious tightrope between arterial fitness and cardiac balance and prompt response can be the difference between calamity and cure.

 Sameer